maryanowich/IT-Support-Troubleshooting-Guides/README.md

 - This guide is compiled from standard IT Support procedures, troubleshooting steps and from known best practice scenarios and experience.
 - The point of this guide is to provide IT Support Desk, efficent and faster troubleshooting work.

-*It should be pointed out, that the you should always folow standard methods and troubleshooting steps when troubleshooting issues, and that this guide should be used as a refrence documentation.
+*It should be pointed out, that the you should always folow industry standard methods and troubleshooting steps when troubleshooting issues, and that this guide should be used as a refrence documentation.

 ##Troubleshooting Steps##
 1. Identify the Problem: